isabella232/pywps.org/_posts/2015-12-06-pywps-has-new-logo.md

 ![PyWPS](../../../images/pywps.png)

-PyWPS project has new logo - Fast, Small, Simple yeat capable to carry big loads and bring you far - that is PyWPS.
+The PyWPS project has a new logo - Fast, Small, Simple, yeat capable of carrying big loads and bringing you far - that is PyWPS.